Vinuthgantaji/Projectpart2/README.md

   * [Cummulative-business-licences-2024.xlsx](https://github.com/user-attachments/files/17004732/Cummulative-business-licences-2024.xlsx)
 ## Methodology:
 * The process of DAP designing and implementation is complex.
-* This involves close to 13 different steps.
+* This involves 4 different steps.
 I will be explaining on these steps in detail below: